 Patients served by community health centers have complex medical and social needs that can make adherence to prevention and medical treatment plans more difficult.
 Innovative health center programs in prenatal care, cancer prevention, pharmacy management, snd chronic disease management improve the health of patients and can reduce reliance on higher cost emergency department and hospital care.
 Health centers also provide extensive outreach and enrollment assistance services to ensure that patients can access the public and private health insurance programs for which they are eligible.

 In addition to their health and social service roles, health centers are stable community assets that operate as economic development engines within low-income communities by producing goods and services; offering critical entry-level jobs, training, and career building opportunities that are community-based; and serving as anchors for attracting new businesses and investments into the community.
-In 2008, Massachusetts health centers contributed $722 million to the state’s economy, generated $505 million in household income and supported more than 10,000 jobs.
+In 2010, Massachusetts health centers contributed $929 million directly into the state’s economy, generated $650 million in direct household income and supported more than 10,000 jobs.

 Looking to the Future: Meeting New Challenges and Opportunities